Action Voyage – Massive Action Toward Your Dreams

 Annual Planning and Review

 As we discussed in the planning phase, the next twelve months of your life represent the horizon for your actions.
-Yes, you have lots of plans that go well beyond the year, but the action you will focus on is the one planned for the next twelve months.
+Yes, you have many plans that go well beyond the year, but the action you will focus on is the one planned for the next twelve months.
 When you think of a full year, there’s a cyclical element to it.
 It feels like it has a natural beginning and ending, doesn’t it?

 Even if you don’t start your year on January 1st, which is perfectly fine, you still get a sense of a start and an endpoint to the year.
 Because the year can be split easily into its natural sub-parts, such as quarters, months, and weeks, it makes for a perfect big-picture view.
 There’s enough of a high-level outlook, but there’s also enough urgency to make the next twelve months actionable.

 Since you have already set up several goals during the Creation Voyage, it’s now time to spread those throughout the next twelve months in a thoughtful manner.
-By setting up deadlines and time frames, you are now taking those visions from being mere dreams, and turning them into achievable goals.
+By setting up deadlines and time frames, you are now taking those visions from mere dreams and turning them into achievable goals.
 In the words of Napoleon Hill, “Goals are dreams with a deadline.”

 The Annual Planning worksheets are straightforward.
-They resemble a calendar planner, but with a twist.
+They resemble a calendar planner but with a twist.
 You will use the worksheets to map out those goals along the months of the year.
-Each one of your primary goals will have a Goal Tracking sheet, which you will use to track the portion of the goal related to the next twelve months.
+Each of your primary goals will have a Goal Tracking sheet, which you will use to track the portion of the goal related to the next twelve months.
 That’s because some goals might go beyond the twelve months we’ve set out.

 That’s perfectly normal, as it’s hard to sustain the same levels of excitement and intensity through and through.
 The quarterly reviews will allow you to take a momentary break and reflect.
 Where are you?
 What is the trend?
 Are you up or down relative to the plan?
 Do you need to rest and recover more?
 Do you need some time off?